horizon-research/hvs_vr_encoding/Readme.md

 *: GPU and CPU optimize both the red and blue channel, but the FPGA performs only the blue-channel optimization for now (basically a compression rate-vs-FPGA resource trade-off).

-†: The speed of BD DEC on 4060 is faster than 4090, the reason might be CPU difference, 4060 platform uses i9-13900HX which has significantly higher single thread performance than EPYC-Zen3 on 4090 platform.
+†: BD DEC on 4060 is faster than 4090.
+The reason might be because of the CPU difference: our 4060 platform uses an i9-13900HX which has significantly higher single thread performance than the EPYC-Zen3 on our 4090 platform.